cole-group/cole-group.github.io/_posts/2021-12-14-training-and-software.markdown

 date:   2021-12-14
 ---

-In this post, I'll link to a few training materials and software packages that might be useful to new starters in our lab (or elsewhere).
-I intend for this to be updated regularly, so please feel free to suggest changes or additions.
-A big thank you to everyone that has put these online resources together, we find them invaluable!
+In this post, I'll link to a few training materials and software packages that might be useful to new starters in our group (or elsewhere).
+I intend for this to be updated regularly, so please feel free to suggest changes or additions, particularly if links break.
+A big thank you to everyone that has made these resources available online, we find them invaluable!

 ## Workshops